-Staying in Touch
+Staying in touch

 It is important whilst on placement, to stay in touch with family and friends.
-Find out from your supervisor about the availability of, access to and cost of the internet (for emails) and landline phones for personal communications.
+Find out from your supervisor about the availability of and access to the internet (for personal emails) and mobile coverage for personal communications.